gouthamrangarajan/reactjs/next-rsc-101/README.md

 );
 ```

-- UserTableSearchResults.tsx takes the user as props, filters and displays in table format
+- UserTableSearchResults.tsx takes the searched user as props, filters and displays in table format
 - UserTableSearchInput.tsx is a component with "use client", stores value in input based on search params

 ##### screenshots